 Which dogs tend to get lick granulomas?

-As you can gather from the list of causes, there is going to be an overlap between the dogs who are prone to allergies and behavioral problems and those who develop lick granulomas.
+As you can gather from the list of causes, there is going to be an overlap between the dogs who are prone to allergies and/or behavioral problems and those who develop lick granulomas.
 And while any age, size, and gender of dog can develop lick granulomas, they tend to be more common in large breed dogs.

 Predisposed breeds include: